ruzickap/k8s-fargate-eks/docs/part-01/README.md

 }
 ```

-## Add new domain to Route 53, Policies, S3
+## Add new domain to Route 53 and Policies

 Details with examples are described on these links: